 In this article we’ll show how to install, configure and test the SMTP server on Windows Server 2012 R2, 2016 and 2019 serving as a mail relay.
 This SMTP server can only send or forward emails, and there are no user mailboxes on it.

 How to Install SMTP Service on Windows Server 2016 / 2012 R2?

 SMTP service is one of the built-in features of Windows Server that can be installed through Server Manager.
-To do it, open the Server Manager Dashboard (servermanager.exe), go to Add roles and features and check SMTP Server when you select the features to install.
+To do it, open the Server Manager Dashboard (servermanager.exe), go to Add roles and features and check SMTP Server when selecting the features to install.
 To manage the SMTP service, install the management consoles, being a part of Web Server (IIS) role, so you will be prompted to install some IIS components.

 Leave all the suggested options of the Web Server (IIS) role and run installation.

 After the components are installed, you may need to restart your server.

 The SMTP server is still managed using the old school management console Internet Information Services (IIS) Manager 6.
 You can open this console from the Server Manager: Tools-> Internet Information Services (IIS) 6.0 Manager or with the command inetmgr6.exe.

 Then go to the Access tab.

 Here click the Authentication button and make sure that the Anonymous access is enabled.

 Go back to the Access tab and click the Connection button.
 Here you can specify the IP addresses of devices that are allowed to send emails through your SMTP relay.
 To do it, check the Only the list below and specify the list of IP addresses (subnets), don’t forget about yourself (127.0.0.1).

 Go to the Messages tab.
 Here the administrative e-mail address is specified, to which the copies of all NDR messages will be send (Send copy of Non-Delivery Report to:).
 Also here you can specify the restrictions on the maximum message size (Limit message size KB) and the maximum number of recipients (Limit number of recipients per message).

 Go to the Delivery tab.